tatango/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a list of campaigns.
+This endpoint retrieves a list of all campaigns owned by the current account.

 ### HTTP Request

 `GET https://app.tatango.com/api/v2/lists`

-## Query Campaign by ID
+## Retrieve Campaign

 ```ruby
 require 'net/http'